Aegizz/aegizz.github.io/_site/ctfs/duckCTF2024.md

   margin-right: auto;
   width: 50%;">

 This input was a little optimistic, but Aha!
 It appears that we need to do some SQL Injection.
 The ending character of this string is `\"` so let's add this to our request to make it easier to inject.
 Now it should be pretty simple, let's boot up a favorite of mine, sqlmap.
-Let's change our JSON request to be `{"duck":"*"}` to let sqlmap know what to test and save our output to a text file `request3.txt`.
+Let's change our JSON request to be `{"duck":"\"*"}` to let sqlmap know what to test and save our output to a text file `request3.txt`.
 Sqlmap does not support POST requests unless you specify and this is the easiest way to make sure the request is going where you want it to.

 **SQLMAP:**